Construction timeline for new ballpark starts early in 2024, closes late in 2025

 According to the agreement, there will be regular meetings among the development team and the city to evaluate progress.
 If the developer fails to adhere to the schedule, it is subject to fines.

-The Diamond District is a $2.4 billion project that involves about a 70-acre parcel with mixed-use features on North Arthur Ashe Boulevard.
-The new ballpark, the development’s projected centerpiece, is included in the Diamond District’s Phase One.
+The Diamond District is a $2.4 billion project that involves a roughly 70-acre parcel with mixed-use features on North Arthur Ashe Boulevard.
+The new ballpark, which is the development’s projected centerpiece, is included in the Diamond District’s Phase One.

 A letter obtained by The Richmond Times-Dispatch that was sent from Major League Baseball to the Flying Squirrels in February suggests that MLB, which runs the minor leagues, is inclined to offer some flexibility for compliance with its deadlines for facility standards.

+Richmond asked Major League Baseball for another year to get a ballpark built.

-The Diamond does not comply, and the city acknowledged Monday night that it will miss MLB's 2025 deadline for the opening of a new stadium.
-But MLB suggested in the letter that with evidence of funding commitments and a timeline for construction of a new ballpark, Richmond would not lose its Double-A franchise because the city failed to meet the 2025 deadline.
+The Diamond currently does not comply, and the city acknowledged Monday night that it will miss MLB's 2025 deadline for the opening of a new stadium.
+But MLB indicated in the letter that, with evidence of funding commitments and a timeline for construction of a new ballpark, Richmond would not lose its Double-A franchise because the city failed to meet the 2025 deadline.

 Increased interest rates, which necessitated financial recalibration, were a major factor in missing the 2025 deadline, according to the city.